iuni-cadre/cadre-interface/README.md

 ## Bundle for AWS Elastic Beanstalk

-After you've got everything running properly through flask, you can bundle the app for deployment on elastic beanstalk by running the below command:
+After you've got everything running properly through flask, you can bundle the app and deploy on elastic beanstalk by running the below command:

 ```
 ./bundle_for_beanstalk.sh
 ```

 This command will compile the frontend using `npm run build` and then bundle all the files up into a file called `eb_bundle.zip` which can then be uploaded through the EB console.

+If the elastic beanstalk CLI has been configured, this command will also deploy the site using the `eb deploy` command.

 Note:  This requires a `/conf/backend.config` file, which is not included in the git repo by default.
 All the settings in backend.config will be used for the elastic beanstalk installation.